 The weight limit for this ride is 16 st/230 lb/105 kg, please enquire if you are an experienced rider exceeding this weight.

 Accommodation is camping in tents which participants supply themselves.
 We recommend bringing a tent that you are familiar with taking up and putting down and that is reasonably light.
 Your hosts will supply all cooking equipment, dishes and dish soap, camp shelter, horses and horse gear.

+Foodpacks are prepared for riders by the guide and team i.e. food is purchased to fit your requirements.
+As such most dietary requirements can be accommodated.
+Keeping in mind this is a camping trip you will be asked what you like to eat for breakfast, lunches, dinner and snacks.
+These ites will be purchased for you and put into your food pack.
+Be as specific as possible when telling us what you would like to eat and bear in mind this is a camping trip.
+So if you say eggs for breakfast expect dehydrated eggs.
 As all meals have to be carried on the trail riders should expect rice, pasta, potatoes and other dried foods that keep.
 Dietary requirements can be catered for with advance notice.
 Participants must bring their own drinks as required.
-If you are a coffee drinker, bring 1 pound per week, ground for the coffee press (supplied).
+If you are a coffee drinker, Wayne will provide 1 pound per week, ground for the coffee press (supplied).
+Tea and cocoa can also be requsted.
 The water in the northern rockies is drinkable so there's lots of fresh water on the trail.

 Vegetarian or other dietary requirements can be accommodated with advanced notice.
 Please contact Unicorn Trails with requests.